AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 All AdaCore tool packages use a common installation procedure, that depends on the host platform.

-* On Windows hosts, the tool packages are provided in the form of self-installing executables.
+* On Windows hosts, the tool packages are provided as self-installing executables.
 The Tool User should run the executable corresponding to the tool he wants to install, then follow the instructions on screen.

-* On non-Windows hosts, the tool packages are provided in the form of .tar.gz archives.
+* On non-Windows hosts, the tool packages are provided as .tar.gz archives.
 The Tool User should unpack the archive corresponding to the tool he wants to install, then run the script doinstall located at the root of the archive directory structure, and follow the instructions on screen.